 Further, do check the warranty time and the service contract along with its renewal conditions.
 You should also find out the kind of support the maker provides if there is some issue.
 Lastly, go for a model whose replacement parts are easily accessible as well as affordable.

-Once you decide the right portable ultrasound type for the targeted clinical purposes, it is now time to balance requirements and budget.
+Once you decide the right portable ultrasound type for the targeted hospital clinical purposes, it is now time to balance requirements and budget.
 Here, you need to assess the main features for balancing cost and performance.